bgoonz/docs-collection/github/desktop/contributing-and-collaborating-using-github-desktop/keeping-your-local-repository-in-sync-with-github/syncing-your-branch.md

 ---
 title: Syncing your branch
-intro: 'As commits are pushed to your project on {% data variables.product.prodname_dotcom %}, you can keep your local copy of the project in sync by pulling from the remote repository.'
+intro: "As commits are pushed to your project on {% data variables.product.prodname_dotcom %}, you can keep your local copy of the project in sync by pulling from the remote repository."
 redirect_from:
   - /desktop/contributing-to-projects/syncing-your-branch
   - /desktop/contributing-and-collaborating-using-github-desktop/syncing-your-branch
 versions:
-  fpt: '*'
+  fpt: "*"
 ---

 ## About branch synchronization

 You can sync your local branch with the remote repository by pulling any commits that have been added to the branch on {% data variables.product.product_name %} since the last time you synced.
 If you make commits from another device or if multiple people contribute to a project, you will need to sync your local branch to keep the branch updated.